 Keep in mind during the Intermediate Roll, you can take back or remove all bets from the table except for the Pass Line or a Come Bet after it has traveled into a Point.
 You can also say to the dealer "Turn my bets OFF" if you only want to skip a roll or two but remember to turn them back on when you're ready.

 How Do You Buy In at the Craps Table?

 It's suggested to wait until the Comeout Roll to buy cheques because some players feel that if you buy cheques in the middle of a roll it messes with the flow of the game, although it is your right to make a bet any time.
 You can walk up, put money on the table and tell them what bet you want.
 After the boxperson has counted out your money, one of the base dealers will hand you your cheques.
 You can then pick them up, put them in the rail, and be ready to play.

-How Do You "Color Up" at a Craps Table?
+What Is it to "Color Up" at the Craps Table?

 What's With the Number 7 in a Craps Game?